tiagoserra/infnet-25E2_2-back-end-express-node/README.md

 ## 📄 Licença

-Este projeto está sob a licença ISC.
+Este projeto está sob a licença MIT.